atreyasha/dotfiles/develop.md

     2.  emacs

-        1.  fix spacemacs conflicts with auto-completion and elpy -\> also improve general company autocompletion flow and trigger it only on user request

-        2.  work on improving personal org mode tricks and standards
+        1.  emacs: clean up `~/.spacemacs.d` and make it organized as per blogpost with various sections

-        3.  consider running emacs as a service to have everything synchronized in one run
+        2.  consider running emacs as a service to have everything synchronized in one run

     3.  i3